Don Webb (playwright)

-Don Webb is a playwright and script writer based in the UK.
-He has written for British TV and the West End and is currently working on a novel for children.
+Donald Edward Webb (10 October 1934 – 26 May 2024) was a British playwright and scriptwriter.
+He wrote for British television and the West End and later worked on a novel for children.

 Biography

+Donald Edward Webb was born in Bootle, Merseyside on 10 October 1934, to Walter Webb, a paper mill employee, and Eira (née Kelley).
+He attended Birkenhead School, going on to do national service and work for Unilever.
+Webb worked in both personnel and sales before beginning his writing career.
+He was also actively involved with amateur dramatic groups both in Port Sunlight and Chorley.
+Webb died from prostate cancer on 26 May 2024, at the age of 89.

+Career

-Don Webb started writing fairly early in life.
+He started writing fairly early in life.
 His first ventures were into radio plays produced in Manchester for BBC Radio 4 by Tony Cliff in the 1980s and he attracted comment and praise for the strong industrial plays drawing on his industrial background and experience.
 Centre Circle and Designing Alternatives were ahead of their time and illustrated property developers preying on small town centre football clubs.

 A Tentative Maybe exposed dubious industrial chemical manufacturing practices and The Chairman's Statement attacked the Thatcherite revolution and its effect on the industrial landscape, particularly in the North of England.

 A change of tone produced Witch Water Green, an exploration of the Golden Bough legends and water shortages.
 September's here and I can't sing was a love story.

 During the period in which the above plays were written, he attended the Gulbenkian Foundation/Arts Council collaboration Theatre Course where he slept in the next bedroom to Anthony Minghella, met actors and directors for the first time and started to learn his trade properly.
-At this time he met and befriended the actor/director Tamara Hinchco, who directed his play about the Troubles, The Best Girl In Ten Streets, at the Soho Poly and later in the Cottesloe at the Royal National Theatre.
+At this time he met and befriended the actor and director Tamara Hinchco, who directed his play about the Troubles, The Best Girl In Ten Streets, at the Soho Poly and later in the Cottesloe at the Royal National Theatre.

 In 1981, he won the Thames Television Theatre Writers Bursary and became the resident writer at The Crucible Theatre in Sheffield, where, under Peter James and Clare Venables, he wrote Black Ball Game, winning plaudits for a “subversive comedy of racial manners and mores.”
 This play was later nominated for the Evening Standard new writer award after transferring and opening the refurbished Tricycle Theatre in Kilburn.

 Soon afterwards, he wrote his second theatre play, Mindrape, which drew upon experiences as a guinea pig in the now notorious series of experiments held at Porton Down where servicemen had been exposed to L.S.D. and for which, incidentally, the Secret Intelligence Service paid damages at the end of 2006.
 This was again a controversial success, transferring to the Greenwich Theatre.